Toledo vs. Central Michigan NCAA Football Odds, Plays and Insights | October 16, 2021

 Central Michigan Stats and Trends

-- This season, the Chippewas have one against the spread win in two games as an underdog of 4.5 points or more.
+- This season, the Chippewas have one ATS win in two games as an underdog of 4.5 points or more.

-- Central Michigan's games this year have eclipsed the over/under two times in six opportunities (33.3%).
+- Central Michigan's games this year have gone over the total in two out of six opportunities (33.3%).

-- Central Michigan is 2-3 against the spread and 3-2 overall in games when it scores more than 17.5 points.
+- When Central Michigan records more than 17.5 points, it is 2-3 against the spread and 3-2 overall.

-- In games that Central Michigan picks up over 313.7 yards, the team is 2-3 against the spread and 3-2 overall.
+- In games that Central Michigan amasses more than 313.7 yards, the team is 2-3 against the spread and 3-2 overall.

 - This season the Chippewas have eight turnovers, four fewer than the Rockets have takeaways (12).